tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/timing-and-synchronisation-anomalies.md

 and the tolerance for a system's clock drift before it is considered out of sync is on the order of minutes or more.

-Normal NTP operation shows all systems maintaining approximately the same time.
-When events are correlated across systems (a relay trip at time T, a SCADA command at time T, historian measurements at time T), the times are close ( within milliseconds or a second, accounting for network propagation delays).
-The correlation allows precise reconstruction of sequence-of-events.
+In normal operation every clock reads within a whisker of the others, so a relay trip, the SCADA command that followed it and the historian's measurements all carry near-identical stamps, close enough, within a second once propagation is allowed for, to lay the sequence of events out in order.

 A system with a clock that has drifted significantly out of sync is observable.
 An engineering workstation's clock might be several minutes ahead or behind the SCADA's clock if it is not syncing properly.
 The drift is visible if timestamps